gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ### Slew Rate

-Slew rate is another op-amp parameter.
-It defines the maximum rate the voltage can change with respect to time.
+The _slew rate_ of an op-amp defines the **maximum rate the output voltage can change with respect to time**.
 In an ideal op-amp, this would be infinite.
 It has the SI units V/s, and is commonly expressed in uV/s.
 It can be thought of as the slope of the output waveform if one of the inputs of the input was subjected to a step voltage change.

+Op-amps have a limited output slew rate due to internal compensation capacitor combined with a finite output drive current.
+Charing a capacitive output with a constant current (a good approximation) gives a linear increase in voltage (recall that the equation relating voltage to current for a capacitor is `\(i = C \frac{dV}{dt}\)`).

-This parameter usually increases as the GBW increases.
+The **max. slew rate of an op-amp limits the amplitude of output waveforms it can produce at high frequencies without distortion**.
+This parameter usually increases as the GBW of the op-amp increases.
+Higher slew rate op-amps also tend to have higher quiescent currents.

-### Supply Current
+### Quiescent Current

-The supply current is generally constant for any supply voltage.
-It is normally rated as the no-load current.
-Obviously, if there is a load on the op-amp, the current through the power pins will be the sum of the no load 'supply current' and the current going through the load.
+The _quiescent current_ (current with no load, device in steady-state) is generally constant over the total rated supply voltage range.
+Obviously, if there is a load on the op-amp, the current drawn through the power pins (the supply current) will be the sum of the quiescent current and the current going through the load.

-Supply currents for standard op-amps are typically between 1.5-4mA.
-A 'low-power' op-amp has a typical supply current between 0.5-1.5mA (such as the LM258N).
-Then there are ultra-low power op-amps that only draw 5-20pA (such as the LMC6464).
+Quiescent currents for standard op-amps are typically between 1.5-4mA.
+A 'low-power' op-amp has a typical quiescent current between 0.5-1.5mA (such as the `LM258N`).
+Then there are ultra-low power op-amps that only draw 5-20pA (such as the `LMC6464`).
 You normally sacrifice slew-rate and gain-bandwidth for ultra-low power.
+Likewise, higher gain-bandwidth and higher slew rate op-amps typically have larger quiescent currents.

 ## Cascading Op-Amps